dottorblaster/dottorblaster.github.io/_posts/2019-11-04-blogging-alla-fine-del-2019.md

 > So one of the things I want to be thinking about is: How can I encourage readers of my blog to seek some of the benefits that _I_ get from it?

 [^1]: Veramente la gente sta appresso a TikTok?
-C'è un affare identico che avevano creato i founder di Twitter qualche temp fa, si chiamava Vine e faceva la stessa cosa.
+C'è un affare identico che avevano creato i founder di Twitter qualche tempo fa, si chiamava Vine e faceva la stessa cosa.
 Perché le persone se ne sono sbattute le gonadi di Vine e adesso non si fà che parlare di una piattaforma uguale?